vtex/shoreline/rfcs/template.md

 # RFC Template <REPLACE_WITH_TITLE>

-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- 📅 Start Date: (fill me in with today's date, YYYY-MM-DD)
-- PR: (leave this empty)
-- Issue: (leave this empty)
+- 🏆 Champions: (fill with the champions @'s)

 # Summary